RamenAAA/4413_project/Readme.md

 7. The SQL file will open in the editor.
 Select the SQL code and run it to setup the database.
 8. Back to the terminal, navigate to `backend` folder and run `npm install` to install the necessary libraries.
 Make sure that Node.JS v20.15.1 is installed (it includes NPM).
 9. Then, run `npm start` to run the server.
-9. In terminal, navigate back to the project directory, and then open `frontend -> 4413_project`.
+9. In another terminal window, navigate back to the project directory, and then open `frontend -> 4413_project`.
 10. Run `npm install` to install the libraries and then, run `npm run build` to build the frontend.
 11. Once the build is complete, run `npm run preview` and copy the link associated with 'Local' in the terminal output.
 Paste the link in the browser to start the website.